Code-Institute-Submissions/TravelSafeMalariaMap/README.md

 ----
 ## Deployment

 The hosting platform for this site is GitHub.
-Here is the link for my site https://martakortslaur.github.io/TravelsafeVaccinationmap/.
-It is still under that webpage name, but I changed it to Travel Safe Malaria Map, because there wasn't available json or other format files for the four groups of vaccines and I chose something that is available in a pdf form and typed the data to my code myself.
+Here is the link for my site https://martakortslaur.github.io/TravelSafeMalariaMap/.

 ----
 ## Credits